-MTA allocates 5% of the 1⁄2 cents sales tax approved in 1980 by Los Angeles County voters for administration of Proposition A funds.
-MTA also allocates 1.5% of the 1⁄2 cents sales tax approved in 1990 by Los Angeles County voters for administration of Proposition C funds.
+MTA allocates 5 percent of the 1⁄2 cent sales tax approved in 1980 by Los Angeles County voters for administration of Proposition A funds.
+MTA also allocates 1.5 percent of the 1⁄2 cent sales tax approved in 1990 by Los Angeles County voters for administration of Proposition C funds.

-Financials General Fund • 2-35
+Financials General Fund • 2-37